 Usually, air fryers are more compact and portable than instant pots.
 Therefore, they’re easier to carry on your travel vacations.
 However, this doesn’t mean instant pots aren’t portable.
 They’re often bulkier but can be carried around unless they’re heavy.
 In that case, it can be harder but not impossible.

-Instant pots pack more capabilities and features than air fryers.
-Thus, the list of the ingredients that can be cooked in instant pots is a bit longer than the list of foods you can prepare with air fryers.
+You know that instant pot gets compared with rice cooker and tons of other cooking appliances since it has more capabilities and features than air fryers.
+Thus, the list of the ingredients that can be cooked in instant pots is a bit longer than the one with air fryers.

 Air fryers usually take 15-25 minutes to prepare most of the foods.
 However, some foods require up to 1 hour or more.
 Instant pots, on the other hand, prepare the food quickly because the content of the food is usually different than the food cooked in air fryers.